meilisearch/engine-team/resources/meilisearch-release.md

 5. Follow all the steps in the ["How to do the official release" section](#how-to-do-the-official-release) with the patched version name.

 6. Same as the official release, if needed, bring the new commits back from `release-vX.Y.Z` to `main` by merging a PR originating `release-vX.Y.Z` and pointing to `main`.
+If you encounter any merge conflict please [refer to this point](#after-the-release-bring-back-changes-to-main).

 ⚠️ <ins>If doing a patch release that should NOT be the `latest` release</s>: